make-software/ces-go-parser/README.md

-# Go CES Parser
+# CES Go Parser

-`go-ces-parser` parses contract-level events that follow the [Casper Event Standard](https://github.com/make-software/casper-event-standard).
+`ces-go-parser` parses contract-level events that follow the [Casper Event Standard](https://github.com/make-software/casper-event-standard).

 The library is built on top of the 'casper-go-sdk' and operates on types defined by the SDK.